Showing posts with label Furukawa Makoto. Show all posts

 - It may look like a comedy but its really not.

-- Not a lot of fluff.
+- Not a lot of fluffy content.

 - Length; no joke it is a long VN.